 Where to donate food in SF when moving

-So it’s finally moving time and if you are moving out of state, abroad or into storage, chances are that you won’t be able to take all that lovely food with you, but before you binge eat all them cookies then throw everything else out, wait!!! there is a better option.
+If you are moving out of state, abroad or into storage, you are probably wondering where to donate food in SF when moving.
+Chances are that you won’t be able to take all that lovely food with you, but before you binge eat all them cookies then throw everything else out, wait!!! there is a better option.
 Now is the perfect time to do something good for all those people out there who are less fortunate and unfortunately are struggling to find something to eat each and every night.

 Did you know that in the United States, 1 in 6 Americans, including 17 million children are at risk of hunger?
 As you pack up all your belongings why not separate all that food that you no longer need and instead of throwing it away why not donate it to your local food banks and charities.
 In San Francisco there are a number of great charities and food banks who do great work each and every day to ensure those less fortunate can have something to eat.
 We have put together a list of organizations in the San Francisco area that will put your donations to great use.